-Graduates from non-accredited dental hygiene programs who are not eligible to sit the NDHCE and request an assessment of their course of study by the Registration Committee - approximately nine-twelve months after submission of the documentation required to conduct an assessment.
-This timeline assumes that their course of study is considered equivalent, they successfully complete the CDHO written and clinical competency evaluations first attempt and submit a completed application.
+Graduates from non-accredited dental hygiene programs who are not eligible to sit the NDHCE and request an assessment of their course of study by the Registration Committee, can take up to 9 to twelve months, after submission of the documentation required to conduct an assessment.
+This timeline assumes that their course of study is considered equivalent, they successfully complete the CDHO written and clinical competency evaluations first attempt, and submit a completed application.

-No applicants fell into this stream in 2012.
+No applicants applied under this stream in 2013.